ipfs-inactive/RFC/README.md

 author (like any other developer) is welcome to post an implementation for review after the RFC has been accepted.

-If you are interested in working on the implementation for an "active" RFC, but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).
+If you are interested in working on the implementation for an "Accepted" RFC, but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).